Courses / DescriptionsEECS 398: Electrical Engineering Design

 SUPPLEMENTAL TEXTS: A good reference on digital signal processing.
 The EECS 359 course text by Oppenheim & Schafer will do quite well (A.V.
 Oppenheim and R.W.
 Schafer, Discrete-Time Signal Processing, Prentice Hall, 3rd edition).

-COURSE COORDINATOR: Prof. Arthur Butz
+COURSE INSTRUCTOR/COORDINATOR: Prof. Arthur Butz

 COURSE OBJECTIVE: To provide capstone design experience in Electrical Engineering.

 THE PROJECT: Signal processing on a DSP microprocessor.